Austintjh19/EduLink-NUS/docs/UserGuide.md

 * `filter t/CS2103T` will display only people that have been tagged with `CS2103T`.
 * `filter t/CS2103T t/TA` wil display only people that have been tagged with `CS2103T` and `TA`.

+### Adding or Editing Module Grade to a Student: `grade`

+Adds a Module Grade for an individual from the EduLink NUS system, using the Student ID.

+Format: `grade id/STUDENT_ID mod/MODULE_CODE s/SCORE`

+* Adds a Module Grade to a student identified by the specified STUDENT_ID.
+* The `STUDENT_ID` refers to the alphanumeric string on the left of Name
+* The `STUDENT_ID` must start with an alphabet followed by 7 digits and ending with an alphabet e.g A0265901E
+* The `STUDENT_ID` must exist within the system
+* The `MODULE_CODE` must be valid i.e. matches [2 letters] followed by [4 digits] then [an optional letter]
+* The SCORE must be within 0 to 100.
+It will round values up to 2 deicimal places when displayed.
+* Command will **edit** the grade of a specified module if `MODULE_CODE` already exists.
+* For each execution the Command can only **add** or **edit** a single module grade for one particular student.

+Examples:
+* `grade id/A0264273X mod/CS2103T s/77` grades the student with Student ID A0264273X for module CS2103T.
+77 will be the displayed grade.
+* `grade id/A0262743X mod/CS2103T s/85` edits the student with Student ID A0262743X's grade for module CS2103T because a grade for it already exists.
+85 will be the displayed grade.

+### Deleting Module Grade to a Student: `dgrade`

+Deletes a Module Grade for an individual from the EduLink NUS system, using the Student ID.

+Format: `dgrade id/STUDENT_ID mod/MODULE_CODE `

+* Deletes a Module Grade for a student identified by the specified STUDENT_ID.
+* The `STUDENT_ID` refers to the alphanumeric string on the left of Name
+* The `STUDENT_ID` must start with an alphabet followed by 7 digits and ending with an alphabet e.g A0265901E
+* The `STUDENT_ID` must exist within the system
+* The `MODULE_CODE` must be valid i.e. matches [2 letters] followed by [4 digits] then [an optional letter].
+* The `MODULE_CODE` must already exist for that particular student.
+* For each execution the Command can only **delete** a single module grade entry for one particular student.

+Examples:
+* `dgrade` id/A026273X mod/CS2103T deletes the grade of the student with Student ID A026273X for module CS2103T.

 ### Tagging a student : `tag`

 Tags the specified student from the address book.

-Format: `tag id/ID t/TAG t/TAG`
+Format: `tag id/STUDENT_ID t/TAG [t/TAG] …​`

-* Tags the student with id `ID`.
+* Adds a tag or multiple tags to the student with id `STUDENT_ID`.
-* The `ID` refers to the alphanumeric string on the left of Name
+* The `STUDENT_ID` refers to the alphanumeric string on the left of Name
-* The `ID` must start with an alphabet followed by 7 digits and ending with an alphabet e.g A0265901E
+* The `STUDENT_ID` must start with an alphabet followed by 7 digits and ending with an alphabet e.g A0265901E
-* `TAG` can be alphabetic without spaces and multiple tags can be specified
+* Each `TAG` can be alphanumeric.
+* Each `TAG` must be less than 15 characters long with no space in between.

 Examples:
 * `tag id/A0257418E t/potentialTA t/Active`